 - In your company, these processes are the key to your way of doing business, and some of your measurables should reflect whether they were working last week (or not).
 These can be quantified into numbers, as noted in Step 3.

-5. Repeat Steps 1-4 to Create Scorecards for Each Department.
+5. Repeat Steps 1-4 to Create Metrics for Each Department.

-- Each leader’s key numbers on the Leadership Team Scorecard will be the top measurables on his/her departmental Scorecard.
-Simply break down what drives the numbers on the Leadership Team Scorecard to fill out the departmental Scorecard.
+- Each leader’s key numbers on the Leadership Team metrics will be the top measurables on his/her departmental metrics.
+Simply break down what drives the numbers on the Leadership Team tracker to fill out the departmental metrics.
 Just as every member of the Leadership Team has a number, every employee in every department should have personal measurables that contribute to achieving the department’s measurables.

-Ready to maximize your Scorecard experience?
-Get started with Traction Tools today!
+Ready to maximize your metric tracking experience?
+Get started with Bloom Growth today!

 - Kathy Mayfield